adi-g15/notes/linux/Chapter 9/process.md

 Process Types -
 * Interactive - Need to be started by user (either by command or GUI, eg. Firefox)
-* Batch - Automatic processes which are sheduled from and then disconnected from the terminal (these are queued and work on a **First In First Out** basis, eg. updatedb, ldconfig)
+* Batch - Automatic processes which are scheduled from and then disconnected from the terminal (these are queued and work on a **First In First Out** basis, eg. updatedb, ldconfig)
 * Daemons - Sever processes that run continuously (eg. https, sshd, libvirtd)
 * Threads - Lightweight processes.
 These are tasks that run under the umbrella of a main process.
 Many non-trivial programs are multi-threaded (for eg. firefox, gnome-terminal-server)
 * Kernel threads - Users neither start nor terminate, and have little control over these.